Entertainment & Arts

 The Man in the High Castle Universe: How the Axis Won WW2

 As the show straddles the genres of Alternate History and Science Fiction, the world of High Castle is based on counter-factual history.
-That being said, the scenario below is projected from historical events that could explain the tragic collapse of the Allies and ultimate rise of the Axis powers.
+That being said, the scenario below is extrapolated from historical events that could explain the tragic collapse of the Allies, and ultimate rise of the Axis powers.

 The Man in the High Castle Universe: What went wrong?

 (A stark contrast in the two above maps that mark the conclusion of the historical and fictional WW2)

 For an American living in the 21st Century, Allied victory in the Second World War is even more fundamental to their worldview than the American Revolution of 1776.
 It is, after all, the founding story of the modern United States and the current world order as we know it.